Club Social Media Policy

 The guidance offered by the Child Exploitation Online Protection (CEOP) centre; they provide guidance for parents/carers, children and young people.
 They also provide the most up to date guidance for online environments.

-If you have any concerns please contact Gareth Evans, the Club Welfare Officer.
+If you have any concerns please contact Kirsty Ovens, the Club Welfare Officer.
 Alternatively, support is available from Hampshire FA (including contact details for he County Welfare Officer), CEOP and the NSPCC, links below.